jeanfrancoislarente/sitecore-demo-blog/_posts/introducing-play-media.md

 ---
-title: 'Unlock the Full Potential of Content Hub ONE with Play!
+title: 'Unlock the Full Potential of Sitecore Content Hub ONE with Play!
 Media'
 excerpt: "Play!
-Media offers a comprehensive demo solution that takes showcasing the capabilities of Content Hub ONE to new heights."
+Media offers a comprehensive demo solution that takes showcasing the capabilities of Sitecore Content Hub ONE to new heights."
 date: '2023-04-19T07:00:00.322Z'
 author: 'todorstoyanov'
 primaryTopic: 'General'